VSablin/Zurich1953/README.md

 ## Best games

-The best games are (TOCOMPLETE Round 01-Round 13):
+The best games are (TOCOMPLETE Round 06-Round 13):

 *Round 02, Geller-Euwe.
 *Round 02, Reshevsky-Petrosian.
 *Round 04, Smyslov-Stahlberg.
 *Round 04, Taimanov-Najdorf.
+*Round 05, Petrosian-Taimanov.
+*Round 05, Szabo-Bronstein.
 *Round 14, Averbaj-Kotov.
 *Round 15, Kotov-Boleslavsky.
+*Round 17, Stahlberg-Kotov.

 ## WARNING!

-The comments are in Spanish, but the notation is in English.
-That is, queen moves to e2 is Qe2 instead of De2.
+The comments in the pgn files are in Spanish, but the notation is in English.
+That is, "Queen moves to e2" is "Qe2" instead of "De2".
 We took this approach because we generated the pgn files with www.chess.com and this platform uses the English notation.